Sands45/Box-Turtle-Chamber-Heater/README.md

 | Microfit 3.0 for CAN wire | Your favorite vendor |
 | CAN wires | Your favorite vendor |

-The build is straight fowared.
+The build is straight forward.
 There's enough room to fish wires to the NeoPixel and the SHT21 through the main body.
 Leave some slack.
 Direct solder to the SHT and the NeoPixel.

 The heater pulls 100W so appropriate wires for that.
 Between the heater and the EBB36, plan on 5 amps, so 22 AWG for the power.
 CAN signal can be 24 AWG.